 Not as bad as it sounds!
 I’m having fun with this project.
 A customer shared a photo of a well-loved blanket with me in the hopes of getting a replica made.
 It had been woven many years before and was perfect for their preemie baby (now in her 20s).
 Soft and cushy.

 After quite a bit of examination and several consults with weaving friends I decided that this is a block waffle weave.
-So I set up the Katie using 6-shafts and wove some samples using a cotton/bamboo blend (Hannah) that proved the weave structure for me.
-These were done at 8 epi.
-We will hem them and put them out in our gift area for sale as spa cloths.
-Turns out I love this yarn for a quick project, and once washed, the yarn makes wonderful fringe.
-Thinking scarves are in my future…
+So I set up the Katie using 6-shafts and wove some samples using a cotton/bamboo blend (Hannah, now sadly discontinued) that proved the weave structure for me.
+These were done at 8 epi in a much larger yarn than the original.

 I realized right away that I didn’t have a good reference point for how large the yarn in the blanket really was.
 So I asked for and got some photos with tape measures included so I could count the threads per inch.
 That ended up counting to closer to 16 or 18 epi.